haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 ## Online Version

-You can try FD Applet from your browser [here](https://fd-applet.dt.r.appspot.com/):
+You can use FD Applet from your browser [here](https://fd-applet.dt.r.appspot.com/):
 - <https://fd-applet.dt.r.appspot.com/>

 Our online version might be a bit slow sometimes and you might run into some connection issues.